Clean Water State Revolving Fund (CWSRF)

 The New Mexico Environment Department (NMED) Construction Programs Bureau (CPB) produced an annual Clean Water State Revolving Fund (CWSRF) Program Project Priority List (PPL) and Intended Use Plan (IUP).
 The IUP identifies the proposed intended uses of the funding amounts available to the CWSRF Program and the PPL identifies eligible projects for CWSRF funding in State Fiscal Year (SFY) 2020.

-CWSRF Applications will be considered for funding on an as-needed basis.
+CWSRF Applications are now considered for funding on an as-needed basis.
 To apply for CWSRF Funding, go to the CWSRF Application.

-The 2020 Intended Use Plan and the current 2020 Project Priority List and information about funding opportunities may be obtained by clicking on the preceding links, calling the CPB team at (505) 827-2806; or by e-mailing NMENVfirstname.lastname@example.org.
+The CWSRF Intended Use Plan FY20 and the current CWSRF Project Priority List and information about funding opportunities may be obtained by clicking on the preceding links, calling the CPB team at (505) 827-2806; or by e-mailing NMENVemail@example.com.

 The New Mexico Environment Department manages the Clean Water State Revolving Loan Fund Program (CWSRF).
 The CWSRF program provides a source of low-cost financing for a wide range of wastewater and storm water projects that protect surface and ground water.
 Funds may also be used for projects that control non-point source water pollution, such as a solid waste and septic tank installations.

 The CWSRF program was established in 1986 pursuant to the Wastewater Facility Construction Loan Act and the Federal Clean Water Act and provides low-interest loans with a repayment period of up to thirty years.
 Repayments are cycled back into the fund and used to pay for future clean water projects.

 Click the following links to view or download New Mexico Administrative Code (NMAC) regulations that govern the CWSRF: